Munster Senior Club Football Championship

-The Munster Senior Club Football Championship (known for sponsorship reasons as the AIB Munster GAA Football Senior Club Championship) is an annual Gaelic football competition for the champion clubs of each county.
+The Munster Senior Club Football Championship (known for sponsorship reasons as the AIB Munster GAA Football Senior Club Championship, and shortened to Munster Club SFC) is an annual Gaelic football competition for the champion clubs of each county.
 It has been organised by the Munster Council of the Gaelic Athletic Association since 1964.

 The series of games are played during the autumn and winter months with the final usually being played in late November.
-The prize for the winning team is the O'Connor Cup.
+The prize for the winning team is the O'Connor Cup, named for Michael O'Connor (1932–1991), a longtime administrator with Dr Crokes and the Munster Council.
 The championship has always been played on a straight knockout basis whereby once a team loses they are eliminated from the championship.

 The Munster Championship is an integral part of the wider All-Ireland Senior Club Football Championship.
 The winners of the Munster final join the champions of Connacht, Leinster and Ulster in the semi-finals of the All-Ireland Senior Club Championship.

 Six clubs currently participate in the Munster Championship.
 The title has been won at least once by 16 different teams.
 The all-time record-holders are Nemo Rangers who have won 17 championship titles.